> User Manual

 /theme Interactively switch color theme

-/options View and set options (max-tokens, shell-timeout)
+/options View and set options (max-tokens, shell-timeout, token-window)

 /update Check for and install updates